Join some of the world’s leading researchers in Biochemistry at McGill University

 Thanks to Biochemistry’s guaranteed graduate student stipend, you will be a paid researcher.
 Masters students receive a minimum stipend of $20,000 annually; doctoral students receive $22,000.
 In addition, graduate students are eligible to apply for both internal and external scholarships.
 Biochemistry also commits to:

 - compensate our Canadian M.Sc. students from outside Quebec for the difference in tuition fees with Quebec-resident students

 - assist all of our international graduate students with their tuition fees

 Live in Montreal, one of North America’s most lively and engaging cities!
 With one of the largest student population per capita of any city in North America, and its many festivals and other events, bilingual and multicultural Montreal is stimulating and affordable.
 It will offer you the experiences of a lifetime.

 An Exciting Future

 Graduates in Biochemistry pursue exciting research and administrative careers in academia, industry, and government.
+An employment survey of recent graduates shows the diversity of careers available.
 Where will a Biochemistry graduate degree take you?